- CARNEGIE GREAT OUTDOORS

 - Clothing and equipment - personal and group

-- Venue choice - including access, egress, use of maps
+- Venue choice - including access, egress, weather conditions

 - Awareness of hazards